-When one considers learning and study, one should always keep in mind that there are three aspects that are of importance:
+When one considers learning and studying, one should always keep three important aspects in mind:

-The ability of any learner to study successfully depends to a great extent on his fundamental study skills, i.e. his ability to concentrate, to perceive correctly and accurately, as well as the ability to remember what has been perceived.
+The ability of any student to study successfully depends significantly on their fundamental study skills, i.e., their ability to concentrate, to perceive correctly and accurately, and to remember what has been perceived.

 Study skills should not be confused with study techniques and study methods.
-The difference between these can be explained by using the game of soccer as example.
-In order to be a soccer player, a person first has to master the fundamental soccer skills, e.g. passing, heading, and dribbling the ball.
-Only after that can he be taught techniques and methods.
-In the same way, in order to be a good student, a learner first has to master the fundamental study skills.
+The difference between these can be explained by using the game of soccer as an example.
+In order to be a soccer player, a person first has to master fundamental soccer skills, e.g., passing, heading, and dribbling the ball.
+Only after that can they be taught techniques and methods.
+In the same way, to be a good student, one must first master fundamental study skills.

-There are three learning techniques that can be employed to make study more successful.
+There are three learning techniques that can be employed to make studying more successful.

-- Association: This is probably the most important and most effective of all the learning techniques, of which mnemonics is probably the most commonly used association technique.
+- Association: This is probably the most important and most effective of all the learning techniques, of which mnemonics is perhaps the most commonly used association technique.

-- Thinking in pictures: One is able to remember much better what has been seen in the mind’s eye than what has been thought in abstract terms.
+- Thinking in pictures: One can remember much better what has been seen in the mind’s eye than what has been thought in abstract terms.
 Therefore, one should always consciously try to think in terms of pictures.

 - Reduce frequency of brain waves: The brain usually vibrates at 20 cycles per second or higher.
-Dr. Georgi Lozanov was probably the first who discovered that, if the frequency of the brain waves is reduced, more effective study becomes possible.
+Dr. Georgi Lozanov was probably the first who discovered that, if the frequency of the brain waves is reduced more effective study becomes possible.
 He found that playing slow Baroque music could reduce the frequency of brain waves.
-José Silva was probably the first who discovered a method to reduce the frequency of brain waves at will.
+José Silva was probably the first to discover a method to reduce the frequency of brain waves at will.

-Most learners have the bad habit of only studying the day before a test or exam.
+Most students have the bad habit of only studying the day before a test or exam.
 There are two serious disadvantages attached to this method of study:

 - There is never any regular practice of study skills.

-- It has been found that within 24 hours — on an average — one forgets up to 80% of what one has learned.
-If, however, the study material is reviewed after 24 hours, it takes 7 days before 80% is forgotten again, and if another review is done at this point, then it takes 30 days to forget 80% again.
+- It has been found that within 24 hours — on average — one forgets up to 80% of what one has learned.
+However, if the study material is reviewed after 24 hours, it takes 7 days before 80% is forgotten again, and if another review is done at this point, it takes 30 days to forget 80% again.

-Research has shown that, if the correct pattern or review of studied material is followed, memory consolidation is enhanced significantly, and the overall time spent in learning is slashed dramatically.
-The following pattern of initial study and subsequent review will certainly deliver excellent results:
+Research has shown that if the correct pattern or review of studied material is followed, memory consolidation is enhanced significantly, and the overall time spent in learning is slashed dramatically.
+The following pattern of initial studying and subsequent review will undoubtedly deliver excellent results:

-- Set up a timetable that is divided in study periods of 30 minutes each.
-On the first day on which this new timetable will be implemented, take the first study period to learn some study material thoroughly.
+- Set up a timetable that is divided into study periods of 30 minutes each.
+On the first day this new timetable will be implemented, take the first study period to learn some study material thoroughly.
 It must be brief enough so that it can be absorbed in only about 15 minutes.
-Once the full study program is in operation, as you will soon realize when you read further, one only has about 15 minutes in each study period of 30 minutes in which to study and absorb new material.
-The rest of the time is spent on reviewing previously learned material.
+Once the entire study program is in operation, as you will soon realize when you read further, one only has about 15 minutes in each study period of 30 minutes to study and absorb new material.
+The rest of the time is spent reviewing previously learned material.
 The piece of work must be summarized and thoroughly studied in these 30 minutes.
 Take a rest of 5 minutes at the end of the study period.

 - Review after 5 minutes.
 Take 3 minutes of the next study period to review the study material of the previous study period, before new material is again summarized and thoroughly studied.